ivi-dev/appraiser-geo/docs/source/index.rst

 **Scenario #2**: Passing a single CSV file::

-   appraiser_geo --csv "geo.csv" --out "output.json"
+   appraiser-geo --csv "geo.csv" --out "output.json"

 If we assume the content of the CSV file to be::